Bal Gangadhar Tilak

-Tilak was one of the first and strongest advocates of Swaraj ('self-rule') and a strong radical in Indian consciousness.
-He is known for his quote in Marathi: "Swaraj is my birthright and I shall have it!".
-He formed a close alliance with many Indian National Congress leaders including Bipin Chandra Pal, Lala Lajpat Rai, Aurobindo Ghose, V. O. Chidambaram Pillai and also Muhammad Ali Jinnah who later oversaw Pakistan's independence from British rule.
+Tilak was one of the first and strongest advocates of Swaraj ('self-rule') and is known for his quote in Marathi: "Swaraj is my birthright and I shall have it!".
+He formed a close alliance with the leaders of the "New Party" (Nationalists), joining forces with Bipin Chandra Pal, Lala Lajpat Rai, and Aurobindo Ghose to advocate for self-rule.
+He also worked with V. O. Chidambaram Pillai and Muhammad Ali Jinnah who later oversaw Pakistan's independence from British rule.